The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: A pure Weak-Higgs(ino) model

 In total, $V(H)$ is then invariant under

-where the application from the right acts like a Higgs flavor symmetry.
-For $g'\neq 0$, $\custsym$ breaks down to the $U(1)$ group of those transformations which leave $\sigma^3$ in the last term of~\eqref{eq:higgs_potential} invariant.
-This group is not further broken by allowing $m_u^2\neq m_d^2$ because the diagonal matrix $M$ can always be written in terms of $\sigma^3$ and unity.
+where the application from the right acts like a Higgs flavour symmetry.
+Note that allowing $m_u^2\neq m_d^2$ will at most break the $\custsym$ to a $U(1)$ subgroup, because the diagonal matrix $M$ can always be written in terms of $\sigma^3$ and unity.